cowprotocol/composable-cow/README.md

 everything else.
 Pass `CANONICAL=false` to deploy them from source too: those addresses won't match the canonical ones, but they are still deterministic.

-Every deployment is `CREATE2` through the deterministic proxy, so a contract that is already on the chain is reported and skipped rather than reverting the run.
-Repeating the command after a partial run picks up where it left off.
+Contracts already on the chain are reported and skipped, so an interrupted run can be repeated.

 ### Deploy a single contract